AndrewJSchofield/strimzi-kafka-operator/design/service-binding.md

 There are of course two secrets now, the CA certificate secret accessed via the `Kafka` CR and the client's certificate secret accessed via the `KafkaUser` CR.

-The consuming client needs to know the listener name, the keys for the CA certificate secret fields for the certificate and password, and the keys for the client certificate `KafkaUser` secret for the certificate and password.
+The consuming client needs to know the listener type, the keys for the CA certificate secret fields for the certificate and password, and the keys for the client certificate `KafkaUser` secret for the certificate and password.

 The Service Binding Operator creates binding information which contains: